 Collection and cryopreservation of epididymal semen allows an opportunity for a horse owner to retain genetic material (i.e. spermatozoa) in the untimely and unexpected event of a death or euthanasia of a valuable stallion.
 In addition, epididymal semen can also be collected and cryopreserved following elective castration.
 However, in general spermatozoa collected from ejaculated semen will yield better pregnancy rates than epididymal semen.

-- Information: Please contact the Equine Reproduction Laboratory at Colorado State University and provide required information.
-Please fill out the Epididymal Semen Collection Information Form to send with the shipment; fax a copy to the ERL/CSU in advance if possible.
+Information: Please contact the Equine Reproduction Laboratory (ERL) and provide required information (contract, credit card information).
+Complete the Epididymal Semen Collection Information Form to send with the shipment; fax or email a copy to the ERL along with completed contract prior to testicle arrival.

-- Shipping Container: An Equitainer®, Styrofoam box or similar insulated shipping container can be used.
-Place the 2 frozen coolant cans at the bottom of the Equitainer®, cover with a towel or a thick layer of paper towels or other material, then place the testicles at the very top.
+Shipping Container: An Equitainer®, Styrofoam box or similar insulated shipping container can be used.
+Place the two (2) frozen coolant cans at the bottom of the Equitainer®, cover with a towel or a thick layer of paper towels or other material, then place the testicles at the very top.

-- Shipment: The container can be shipped by overnight courier or by counter-to-counter airline service.
+Shipment: The container can be shipped by overnight courier (Fed-Ex or UPS – First Overnight preferred) or by counter-to-counter airline service.
 In order to optimize recovery and cryopreservation of epididymal spermatozoa, the shipment needs to arrive within 24 hours of castration.

 3101 Rampart Road